Table of Contents:

 In its user agreement, each platform explicitly defines what can and cannot be done.
 Though most people don’t tend to read it, this document outlines whether a user can share credentials with a family member, for example.

 It also specifies the prohibition to sell access to the platform to third parties.
 Though most people may share their credentials with friends and family members, it can also be done maliciously.
 This is when credentials are stolen and sold on marketplaces or given away on social networks, for example.

 Generally speaking, there are two types of credential sharing:

 This is when someone shares credentials with friends and family, and generally does so without any economic exchange and without the purpose of earning money.
 Usually, it is done within the immediate family group.
 This type of “credential sharing” is well regarded or socially accepted.

 In many cases, the credentials of thousands of users are exchanged with the explicit aim of generating income from their sales and/or distribution.
 Passwords are then sold on marketplaces at a much lower price than the monthly subscription cost.
 The descriptions often offer guarantees and lifetime credentials.

 To avoid negative comments in the offer listing, contact telephone numbers or email addresses are listed.
 This type of “credential sharing” directly violates the terms and conditions of the service that every user agrees to when signing up and starting the subscription.

-The entire digital ecosystem, ranging from social networks, video platforms, to marketplaces, implements their own policies in order to report this type of infringement.
-This ensure they can be taken down and the economic damage to the rights owners can be avoided.
+The entire digital ecosystem, ranging from social networks and video platforms to marketplaces, implements its own policies in order to report this type of infringement.
+This ensures they can be taken down and the economic damage to the rights owners can be avoided.